|Edit Work Schedule|

 - When will I get my stipend check?

-- Stipend checks usually go out in early December.
-If you do not receive your stipend check by this time, contact GSA, +1-303-357-1000.
+- Stipend checks usually take 6-8 weeks to process and send out after the meeting.
+If you do not receive your stipend check by this time, contact GSA, , +1-303-357-1000.

 SCHEDULING / ASSIGNMENTS